josepdcs/kubectl-prof/README.md

-# Kubectl Profile
+# Kubectl Perf

-A kubectl plugin that allows you to profile production applications with low-overhead by generating [FlameGraphs](http://www.brendangregg.com/flamegraphs.html) at the moment.
+This is a kubectl plugin that allows you to profile production applications with low-overhead by generating [FlameGraphs](http://www.brendangregg.com/flamegraphs.html) at the moment.
 More functionalities will be added in the future.

 Running `kubectl-perf` does **not** require any modification to existing pods.